Skip to content

 mise reshim

-mise also runs a reshim anytime a tool is installed/updated/removed so you don't need to use it for those scenarios.
+Note that mise already runs a reshim anytime a tool is installed/updated/removed, so you don't need to use it for those scenarios.
+It is also done by default when using most tools such as npm.

 Shims vs PATH